Today's Articles

 *Tillotson University began education classes on this date in 1881.
 Now known as Huston-Tillotson University (HTU), it is one of over 100 Historically Black Colleges and Universities (HBCUs) in America.

 Located in Austin, in its beginnings, HTU was a senior college for Blacks built and maintained by the American Missionary Society of Congregational churches.
-It was chartered in 1877 and named for George Jeffrey Tillotson, who planned the school, selected the site, and raised $16,000 to get it started.
-Called Tillotson Collegiate and Normal Institute, it opened, with 250 students, mainly in the lower grades.
-Allen Hall was their first building, followed by Beard Hall in 1894; in 1947, there were fourteen buildings on a campus of twenty-three acres.
-William E. Brooks, first president (1881-85).
+It was chartered in 1877 and named for George Jeffrey Tillotson, who planned the school, selected the site, and raised $16,000 to start it.
+Tillotson Collegiate and Normal Institute opened with 250 students, mainly in the lower grades.
+Allen Hall was their first building, followed by Beard Hall in 1894; in 1947, fourteen buildings were on a campus of twenty-three acres: William E. Brooks, first president (1881-85).

-In 1925 the school was recognized as a junior college.
-It became a woman's college in 1926, and enrollment dropped to 130 in 1930.
-In 1931 high school was dropped, and senior college standing was achieved.
-Co-education was restored in 1935, and in 1943 the college an "A" rating by the Southern Association of Colleges.
-In 1946 enrollment was 650, and the faculty numbered thirty-five.
+In 1925, the school was recognized as a junior college.
+It became a women's college in 1926, and enrollment dropped to 130 in 1930.
+1931, high school was dropped, and senior college standing was achieved.
+Co-education was restored in 1935, and in 1943, the college had an "A" rating by the Southern Association of Colleges.
+In 1946, enrollment was 650, and the faculty numbered thirty-five.
 Three degrees were offered: B.A., B.S., and B.S. in Home Economics.

 On October 24, 1952, Tillotson College officially merged with Samuel Huston College to form Huston-Tillotson College.
-Huston-Tillotson University became the official name of the school on February 28, 2005.
+Huston-Tillotson University became the school's official name on February 28, 2005.
+Notable Alumni are James Harris, Artemisia Bowden, and more.

 Reference: